plone/buildout.coredev/docs/index.rst

   > ../plone42devpy/bin/python bootstrap.py # (where "python" is your python 2.6 binary).
   > bin/buildout -v

+If you run into issues in this process, please see the doc :doc:`issues`.

 This will run for a long time if it is your first pull (~20 mins).
 Once that is done pulling down eggs, You can start your new instance with::

   > ./bin/instance fg